apopiak/LoReFS/Readme.md

-# testfs
+# LoReFS
-> a lofs clone for solaris written in Rust
+> loopback rust-extended file system: a lofs clone for solaris partly written in Rust

 WIP